The purpose of the DRB is:

 What is the Design Review Board?

 The Design Review Board (DRB) is a citizen-led, seven-member Board appointed by Councilmember Mike Bonin.
-The Board is tasked with reviewing applications for proposed projects in the four Specific Plan Neighborhoods, The Village, Marquez Knolls, PHC-Sunset, and Santa Monica Canyon commercial areas of the Pacific Palisades.
+The Board is tasked with reviewing applications for proposed projects in the four Specific Plan Neighborhoods, The Village, Marquez Knolls, PCH-Sunset, and Santa Monica Canyon commercial areas of Pacific Palisades.

 Are Design Review Board meetings open to the public?